 - Right-click the domain or Organizational Unit.

-- Select Delegate Control from the context menu and the Delegation of Control wizard is launched.
+- Select Delegate Control from the context menu and it will open Delegation of Control wizard.

 - To proceed, click Next in the welcome dialogue box.

-- Click Add to specify a user or group to whom the right will be granted.
+- Click Add to specify a user or group to whom you want to grant rights.

 - Enter the name of the user or group you wish to add and then click the Check Names button to validate it.